backstage/backstage/docs/integrations/gitlab/discovery.md

       yourProviderId:
         host: gitlab-host # Identifies one of the hosts set up in the integrations
         branch: main # Optional.
 Uses `master` as default
         group: example-group # Optional.
 Group and subgroup (if needed) to look for repositories.
-If not present the whole project will be scanned
+If not present the whole instance will be scanned
         entityFilename: catalog-info.yaml # Optional.
 Defaults to `catalog-info.yaml`
         projectPattern: /[\s\S]*/ # Optional.
 Filters found projects based on provided patter.
 Defaults to `/[\s\S]*/`, what means to not filter anything
         schedule: # optional; same options as in TaskScheduleDefinition